benny-z/FuncsArranger/README.md

 # FuncsArranger

 ## Executive summary
-This tool aims to increase the speed of programs execution by suggesting a new order of functions in the executable.
+This tool aims to increase the speed of programs execution by suggesting a new order of functions for the executable.
+This way, processing time is saved on branching and boosts the whole process.

 ## Technical details
 In order to conclude the best ordering of the functions in the binary, first the executable is ran, profiled, various data collected regarding each function, and then a genetic algorithm determines the best ordering based on the gathered information.